 Common Reasons Implants Stop Working

 Poor initial planning creates problems that surface later.
 Surgeons who skip 3D CT imaging might miss critical details about your bone density or nerve locations.
 Insufficient bone volume, uncontrolled diabetes, or heavy smoking all increase failure risk.
-Sometimes the implant simply never fuses with your jawbone through a process called osseointegration.

 Treatment Options That Address the Root Problem